-Students Entrepreneurial Behaviour
+Students Entrepreneurial Behaviour (QSEB)

-Item no. Entrepreneurial orientation Score 1-2-3-4-5-6-7 1.
+Score Item Entropropourial orientation 1-2-3-4no.
+1. Entrepreneurial orientation 5-6-7 1.
 I believe I am very capable of organizing and executing actions to be successful.
 2. I have all the capacity needed to realize my professional/academic future.
 3. I am sure I am competent enough to develop my career successfully.
 4. I frequently think of products/services that could be offered in the market.
 5. Whenever I observe people complaining about some products/services, I think of the market opportunities that may be opening.
 6. I frequently imagine the possibility of success that certain products/services could have in a certain market.
-7. I do easily make friends (not necessarily sworn friends but a large amicability group).
+7. I easily make friends (not necessarily best friends, but a large group nonetheless).
 8. I can easily relate with other persons, even with those I still do not know.
 9. I like to be in contact with other persons.
-10. I am concerned to always plan well in advance my work/study.
+10. I always try to plan my work/study well in advance.
 11. I have a detailed plan for my academic/professional issues.
 12. I like to have the activities of my next year always well planned.
 13. I like to be exposed to situations that involve some kind of risk.
-14. To be successful in life, I feel I have to take on risks'.
-15. A agree that a person who does not run some risks will rarely achieve a successful academic/professional life.
+14. To be successful in life, I feel I have to take on risks.
+15. I agree that a person who does not run some risks will rarely achieve a successful academic/professional life.
 16. I frequently influence other people's opinions.
 17. It's easy for me to inspire other persons to do what I want.
 18. I am frequently chosen as leader in academic/ professional projects or activities.
 19. I repeatedly change the way I study/ work.
 20. I like to do tasks that are completely new every day.
 21. I do not like routine activities.

-Serje Schmidt et al. (2018).
-International Journal of Entrepreneurship.
-Volume 22, Issue 2, 2018.
-Adapted by C. Creţu, 2019, in the frame of CoTalent project.
-Items 7, 10, 14, 15 were rephrased a bit differently from the original scale, after the CoTalent students feedback during the CoTalent workshops).
+This instrument was adapted by C. Crețu, 2019, in the frame of CoTalent project.
+Items 7, 10, 14, 15 were rephrased a bit differently from the original scale, after the CoTalent students' feedback during the CoTalent workshops).